charbonnierg/public-hiring-test/PULL_REQUEST.md

 - The `FoodProductController` is not optimized for performance.
 Several comments have been added to indicate where the code could be optimized.

-### `FootprintScore` module
+### `CarbonFootprint` module

-The `FootprintScore` module has been created to handle the carbon footprint calculation and storage.
+The `CarbonFootprint` module has been created to handle the carbon footprint calculation and storage.

-I'm not very confident in the way the module is organized, and I'm not sure if the `FootprintScoreService` class is the right place to handle the calculation.
+I'm not very confident in the way the module is organized, and I'm not sure if the `CarbonFootprintService` class is the right place to handle the calculation.
 It may be better to have a dedicated class, completely unrelated to either `NestJS` or `TypeORM` for the calculation.
 I'm not sure what are the best practices in this case.

 ### Rational